Liberty Lobby: Activities

-The Spotlight
+Periodicals

+In the 1960s, the Liberty Lobby launched several periodicals, the most important of which was the Liberty Letter, established in January 1961.
+In 1966, Carto acquired control of the preexisting magazine The American Mercury.
+After the Liberty Letter ceased in 1975, the Liberty Lobby replaced it with a new publication, The Spotlight, a newspaper which was published between then and 2001.

-In 1975, Liberty Lobby began publishing a weekly newspaper called The Spotlight, which ran news and opinion articles with a very populist and anti-establishment slant on a variety of subjects, but gave little indication of being extreme-right or neo-Nazi.
+The Spotlight ran news and opinion articles with a very populist and anti-establishment slant on a variety of subjects, but gave little indication of being extreme-right or neo-Nazi.
 However, critics charged The Spotlight was intended as a subtle recruiting tool for the extreme right, using populist-sounding articles to attract people from all points on the political spectrum including liberals, moderates, and conservatives, and special-interest articles to attract people interested in such subjects as alternative medicine.
 Critics also charged the newspaper with subtly incorporating antisemitic and white racialist undertones in its articles, and with carrying advertisements in the classified section for openly neo-Nazi groups and books.
 The Washington Post described The Spotlight as "a newspaper containing orthodox conservative political articles interspersed with anti-Zionist tracts and classified advertisements..."

 The Spotlight's circulation peaked around 200,000 in the early 1980s, and although it experienced a steady drop after that, it continued to be published until Liberty Lobby's demise in 2001.

 Liberty Lobby founded The Barnes Review in 1994.